Tiffanirice23/reading-notes/code-201/class04.md

 - A function invocation is when the function is actually called or executed.

-> the main difference between a function declaration and a function invocation is that a declaration is a way to define a function, while an invocation is when the function is actually called or executed.

 #### What is the difference between a parameter and an argument?

 - A parameter is a variable that is declared in the function or method definition.
 It represents a value that is expected to be passed into the function when it is called.

 - An argument is a value that is passed into the function when it is called.

- > A parameter is a variable declared in the function or method definition, while an argument is a value passed into the function or method when it is called.

 *Source*